gabisurita/network-labs/setup.md

 You will have to logout for changes to take place.

-We also need to set enverionmental variable for the Python interpreter locale.
-Add to `~/.bash_profile`:
+We also need to set environmental variables for the Python interpreter locale.
+You may add the following liner to `~/.bash_profile`:

 ```
 export LC_ALL=en_US.UTF-8